ZoeLeBlanc/IntroToDH2020/schedule.md

 *Assignment for next class:*

-- Read preface from Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change* and explore "RyanHeuser.
-FrancoMoretti.
-Erik Steiner.
-The Emotions of London.
-October 2016.
-Pamphlets of the Stanford LiteraryLab.
-ISSN 2164-1757 (
+- Read preface from Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change*
+- "All models are wrong".
+RJ So.
+PMLA 132 (3), 668-673, 2017.
+14, 2017 (On Blackboard)
 - Lincoln Mullen *“A Braided Narrative for Digital History,” in Debates in the Digital Humanities 2019, ed.
 Matthew K. Gold and Lauren F. Klein (University of Minnesota Press, 2019).* [link](https://dhdebates.gc.cuny.edu/read/4805e692-0823-4073-b431-5a684250a82d/section/e5496dc6-dcc1-42e7-8609-9377d05812c5#ch31) and explore [America's Public Bible Project](https://americaspublicbible.org/)
 - Continue working on DH review assignment